 By using the simulators as a part of their training program, Sasol Secunda was able to increase uptime by 15% and production by 26%.
 The simulators also contributed to the reduction of dust on their coal face by 64%.

-The simulators are now also included as a part of the recruitment process by testing new learners to establish whether they have the potential to be developed into competent machine operators.
+The simulators are now also included as a part of the recruitment process by testing new learners in order to establish whether they have the potential to be developed into competent machine operators.

 “Sasol bought the simulators in order to take out coal safely and productively.
 By accomplishing these goals, the simulators are saving lives, reducing downtime on machines as well as reaching production targets.”